-- b Return to step 3. - 25 To Presence Timeout Period defines the period of time that Presence must be inactive before a train is finalized and stored.
+- b Return to step 3. - 24 To Presence Timeout Period defines the period of time that Presence must be inactive before a train is finalized and stored.
 To change the Presence Timeout Period: - a Select Presence Timeout Period from the Equipment Settings (Advanced) menu.
-This prompt appears.